Dewalian/RhythmPong-Coop/README.md

 ## Assets

 All of the art assets were created by me.
-The only assets that I downloaded is the music and audio, which can be downloaded from here:
+The only assets that I used from other people is the music and audio, which can be downloaded from here:
 - Free royalty music playlist: https://www.youtube.com/playlist?list=PLHEabrqpFr0PlkzCTrgZ6ChhrtKSAgqyj
 - Free sfx: https://freesound.org